hostmobility/mx4-wiki/README.md

 #define STATUS_OK 0
 #define STATUS_RECV_ERROR 1
 #define STATUS_RECV_NO_DATA 2
+#define STATUS_MASTER_REQUEST 3
 ```
 	STATUS_RECV_ERROR indicates that data have been read on the bus, but no valid LIN frame were found.
 Just all the data is returned for debuging purposes.
 	STATUS_RECV_NO_DATA activity on the bus but no data found.
+    STATUS_MASTER_REQUEST message with only one byte data found, this is a
+    master request.

 	data:
 	The LIN frame.